-For example, if a company fails to deliver mandated copies of Form 1095-C to all employees by January 31, (unless the date is extended by the IRS), it could be exposed to a fine of $280 per form that is not delivered.
+For example, if a company fails to deliver mandated copies of Form 1095-C to all employees by March 2, 2021, it could be exposed to a fine of $280 per form that is not delivered.

-Dates are also important to remember when it comes to IRS filing of Forms 1094/1095 (for ALEs with 250 or more FT employees).
-For the 2020 reporting year, all forms must be filed with the IRS by March 1, if filing on paper, or March 31, if filing electronically.
+Dates are also important to remember when it comes to IRS filing of Forms 1094/1095.
+For the 2021 reporting year, all forms must be filed with the IRS by February 28, if filing on paper, or March 31, if filing electronically.
 If these forms are not filed by the IRS deadline, an ALE could face a fine of $280 per form.
 If failure with intentional disregard is determined, the fine will escalate to $560 per form.

 Finding support to mitigate your risk

 Complying with the ACA mandate means juggling several moving pieces.
 However, this is one task your company can’t afford to ignore.
 The potential financial costs of doing so are simply too great.